mkevinstever/openconnect-android/README.md

-Current status: waiting for new code push.
+Current status: cannot type username and password on connect, but other bugs has been fixed.
 -------

 # OpenConnect for Android